President Barton has been great influence in my life.

 In 1963, Grant met Marilyn Debenham.
 After their first visit, he confidently told his mother, “I could marry that girl!”
 They were sealed in the Salt Lake Temple on June 19, 1964, and built a home centered on prayer, education, hospitality, music, and faith.
 Grant deeply admired Marilyn.
 He opened doors for her, summarized the morning newspaper aloud to her, and continually spoke of her goodness and beauty.
 Together they established a loving eternal family and celebrated milestones such as their 40th anniversary cruise to the Caribbean and their 50th anniversary trip to Hawaii with their children.

 Throughout their lives, Grant and Marilyn opened their home to international students, missionaries, and refugee families.
 In 1979, they welcomed a Laotian refugee family into their home.
-Grant gently taught him the Plan of Salvation through an interpreter.
+Grant gently taught them The Plan of Salvation through an interpreter.
 The family later joined the Church, and the father became the first president of the Salt Lake Asian Branch.

 Professionally, Grant served as Curriculum Manager for the Church from 1977 to 1982, supervising the publication of instructional manuals and contributing to major Church curriculum and scripture projects.
 While serving on the Church Meetinghouse Library Committee, he conducted foundational research that contributed to the publication of the Latter-day Saint edition of the Holy Bible with unified scripture references and page numbering.